 Why a Registered Dietitian Nutritionist?

-RDNs are food and nutrition experts who have completed multiple levels of training established by the Academy of Nutrition and Dietetics.
+RDNs are food and nutrition experts who have completed multiple levels of training established by the Accreditation Council for Education in Nutrition and Dietetics.
 People with kidney disease likely will need to follow an eating plan with specific daily amounts of protein, sodium and potassium.
 Keeping those nutrient levels in check can help prevent progression of the disease.
 An RDN teaches patients how to eat well and manage this vital part of their health.

 How Does the RDN Help?